 This is an incredibly hard list to write.
 I mean incredibly.
+5 Unmissable places to visit in Ireland?
+Only five?
 So I’m cheating a little and adding some together.
 Look it’s my list so I can ok?
 Some of these are pretty touristy but then again there’s a reason for so many people going there.

 This is totally cheating but the Blaskets, the Skelligs or the Aran Islands will all blow you away, when you image people have lived on these remote, tough and stunning rocks in the stormy Atlantic for hundreds and hundreds of years.

 This 2,500-kilometre trail runs along nine counties, the lush and rugged green Kerry and Cork, the rocky Burren and Cliffs of Moher in Clare, the wild Galway and Mayo, Yeat’s Sligo and the beautiful, majestic Donegal.

 An Irish giant named Fionn Mac Cumhail wanted to fight a Scottish giant called Benandonner, and so he built a bridge to Scotland.
 However, Fionn decided that the Scot was too big to fight and returned home, but not before waking Benandonner.
 He followed Fionn back to Ireland, where Fionn, with the help of his wife, tricked Benandonner into thinking Fionn was the larger and stronger of the two, and the terrified Scottish giant tore up the bridge running back to Scotland.
 Well, it’s more interesting than the geological explanation.
 In Scotland the same formations are to be found on Staffa, so maybe it is true after all.